steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         [X] AddCameras
         [X] AddMeshes

-        Copy a proxy DepthBuffer and Mesh from another model.
-This will be replaced later after the final DepthBuffer and Mesh have been generated using Generate Relief.

         In ModelRelief, open the new model and generate a relief.
-        Replace the DepthBuffer and Mesh with the newly-generated files.
+        Add the generated DepthBuffer and Mesh from the store folder to ModelRelief\Test.
         Update the Camera settings in DbInitializer with the updated Camera properties as shown in the Camera page.

-    Update ModelRelief.Test
-        Update the ID range of the objects in the test database.
-             IdRange = Enumerable.Range(1, 11);

 #### Numpy
     Numpy gradients are 10,000X faster!